The SQL DELETE RECORD Command: A Key Tool for Database Management

 All the data in this table will be deleted.
 However, this is not the most efficient way to empty a database table.
 It can be time-consuming because it removes each row one at a time and records each transaction in a transaction log.
 When you want to delete all the records in a database table but leave the table behind, it is much better to use the TRUNCATE TABLE command.
 Here is its syntax:

 TRUNCATE TABLE table_name;

 This command is more efficient because it removes the data by deallocating the data pages used to store the table data and only records this action in the transaction log.

-To specify which data to delete, you must also add the WHERE clause.
-Otherwise, SQL will delete all the records from the selected database.
+To specify which data to delete, you must also add the WHERE clause when you use DELETE.
+Otherwise, SQL will delete all the records from the selected table.
 The basic syntax for deleting specific records from a particular table with the WHERE clause looks like this:

 DELETE FROM include_table_name_here WHERE [what rows will be deleted];

 Here’s an example using a company database.
-Let’s assume you have a database called Employees that includes the name, position, and salary of everyone in the company.
+Let’s assume you have a database table called “Employees” that includes the name, position, and salary of everyone in the company.
 That list looks like this:

 DELETE FROM Employees;

 Now, if you only want to DELETE one employee, you need to define the specific records related to that employee.
 Let’s suppose you want to delete the employee whose ID is number 2 in the table.
 In that case, you would include the WHERE clause, like this: